texhex/SQLSimplePS/README.md

 ## Using parametrized queries

-The static methods work for simple tasks, but for more complex tasks you should create an instance of SQLSimple and add instance(s) of SQLSimpleCommand to it.
-To add a third row to *TestTable*, use the following code:
+The static methods work for simple tasks, but for more complex tasks use an instance of SQLSimple and add instance(s) of SQLSimpleCommand to it.

 ```powershell
 using module .\SQLSimplePS.psm1